NickMartino3/LudarePlatformer/README.md

-The prototype should run either in the unity editor, or as a build for PC.
+The prototype should run either in the unity editor, or as a build for PC (run LudarePlatformer from inside the Builds folder)

 Controls:
 A and D to move, Space to jump.
 Space while in the air to double jump.